pratikbarjatya/preceive-batch/preceive-cli/src/markdown/commandline.md

-#Command Line Options
+# Command Line Options

-The full list of command line options can be displayed using
+The full list of command line options for the app can be displayed with the `-help` argument:

 	bin/preceive-cli -help

-### Currently available options
+The following options are currently available:

 	-help
 		Display the help and usage information for this app.